 The PRG is currently chaired by Singapore (Mrs. Huey Min Chia-Tern), assisted by four Vice-Chairs – the Cayman Islands, India, the United Kingdom and the United States.
 The PRG meets three to four times a year on average, and discusses and approves the peer review reports, which are then submitted for adoption by the Global Forum.

 The Global Forum has two key streams of work in relation to the new Standard on AEOI: monitoring its implementation, and helping developing countries to benefit from it.

 To undertake this work, the Global Forum established its AEOI Group chaired by Italy (David Pitaro).
-Formed in 2013 as a voluntary working group, its membership currently comprises more than 60 Global Forum jurisdictions and three Global Forum observers.
+Formed in 2013 as a voluntary working group, its membership currently comprises more than 70 Global Forum jurisdictions and two Global Forum observers.
 The Group holds regular meetings and reports to the Global Forum plenary.